People love watching videos; be it to solve a problem, learn about how a product works, or just for the sake of entertainment.

 This short how-to video by Asana is a part of their “How to Asana” playlist on YouTube.
 They have over 15 bite-sized videos in the playlist that educate users on how to effectively use the Asana app to achieve their goals.

 This video is short and to-the-point.
 The intro wastes no time in presenting the problem, and the video quickly moves on to discuss the different ways Asana can help you manage projects.
+In case you're looking into project management solutions and Asana doesn't cut it, Monday is the ultimate Asana alternative.

 We love how the video introduces the narrator’s face in the beginning to build connection with the audience and add personality to the video, but then quickly moves on to screen-sharing mode where the viewer is able to familiarize themselves with what the app looks like from the inside and how they can use it to achieve their goals.